 ●Do I want to know if I have prostate cancer, even if the cancer might never do me any harm?

 ●Would I be treated if I learned that I had prostate cancer?

 ●How do I feel about the risks of being treated for prostate cancer?

 ●How do I feel about the risks of getting a deadly or aggressive form of prostate cancer?

 ●Would I be willing to accept a high risk of side effects from treatment in return for a small chance of living longer?

-What is a PSA test? — PSA stands for “prostate-specific antigen.”
+What is a PSA test? — PSA stands for "prostate-specific antigen."
 PSA is a protein made by the prostate.
-Levels of this protein go up when a man has prostate cancer.
-The protein also goes up for reasons that do NOT involve cancer.
+Levels of this protein usually go up when a man has prostate cancer.
+The protein also goes up for reasons that do not involve cancer.
 For example, PSA levels rise when a man:

 ●Has a condition called benign prostatic hyperplasia (BPH), sometimes called an enlarged prostate